patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/label-group/label-group.md

 This variation can be used when you want to allow users to customize the labels they add to a label group.
 <img src="./img/editable-label-group-in-a-table_4.png" alt="Add customized label to a label group" width="1200"/>

-User selects the ‘Add label’ button, which opens up a modal from which they can select the attributes for the new label.
+When the user selects the ‘Add label’ button, it opens up a modal from which they can select the attributes for the new label.
 These include label text, color, icon, filled vs outlined, ability to dismiss, and editability.
 The options shown can be customized to fit your use cases.
 <img src="./img/editable-label-group-in-a-table_4_1_add-label-model.png" alt="Select custom label properties" width="1200"/>

-The new label is created based on the attributes selected by the user.
+The new label is created based on the attributes selected by the user and it can not be changed.
 <img src="./img/editable-label-group-in-a-table_4_2.png" alt="New custom label added to a label group" width="1200"/>